sylefeb/tt-vgaviz/README.md

 ## I see nothing !?!

-Use `gtkwave` to visualize the trace and check vertical sync (uo_out[3]) and horzontal sync (uo_out[7]) for activity.
+Use `gtkwave` to visualize the trace and check vertical sync (uo_out[3]) and horizontal sync (uo_out[7]) for activity.
 Also lookout for any 'x' state, these are usually not a good sign beyond reset.

 Hope this will be useful!
-If you like it, a little tar is welcome :)
+If you like it, a little star is welcome :)